adamsilver/fdpb/06-Search.md

 As a boy, I rarely lost things, but when I did, I just had to shout in the general direction of the resident search engine 'Where's my...' and the search engine would tell me.

-By search engine, I mean my mum.
+By search engine, I mean mum.
 Mum knew where everything was.
 Not just my stuff.
 Everyone's.
 This was one of her many qualities.
 She didn't just know where stuff was, she knew the answer to almost any question I had.

 If I could go back in time and accelerate my nerdyness a little bit, I might have nicknamed her Google.